molvcan/AN-SMART-RECYCLING-BIN-USING-WASTE-IMAGE-CLASSIFICATION-AT-THE-EDGE/README.md

-# AN SMART RECYCLING BIN USING WASTE IMAGE CLASSIFICATION AT THE EDGE
+# A SMART RECYCLING BIN USING WASTE IMAGE CLASSIFICATION AT THE EDGE

 This repository contains the code used to train the waste image classification model which subsequently runs the inference on a Jetson Nano device